Seattle-Style Smoked Salmon Chowder

 - If possible, make salmon chowder one day in advance.
 All the research I did prior to preparing this recipe lead me to believe that the best chowder experience is always the day after you make it.
 I gave it a try, and oh boy, were they right!

 - Use less sodium seasoning.
-You’ll need a full 4 teaspoons so the less sodium stuff is a much safer option!
+You’ll need a full 4 teaspoons so the low sodium stuff is a much safer option!

 - Use shrimp lobster, fish, or seafood stock if possible.
 The seasonings in the chowder pair beautifully with these stocks.
 If you have the time, you can even make homemade shrimp stock!
 Usually, I save the shells off of a couple of pounds of shrimp and make homemade stock by simmering it with a few leaves of parsley, black peppercorn and a couple cloves smashed garlic.
 You can read all about it here.

 - Don’t waste extra money on buying larger shrimp.
 Though larger chunks of shrimp add more of a bite to the chowder, I find salad shrimp are a bit more economical and work just as well.
 Smoked salmon is a pricy ingredient, so I suggest cutting back wherever you can when it doesn’t make a huge difference to the recipe!

 - Trust that the natural starch in potatoes will thicken the chowder.
 If you’re really worried, make sure to use russet potatoes.
 There’s no need to make a roux from flour and butter here.
 Potatoes are a great natural source of carbohydrates and they work so well in thickening soups naturally.

 Here’s some of those essential smoked salmon chowder ingredients: